 Sports Hochi

-Softbank Hawks 's Ukyo Shuto, owner Masayoshi Son, and manager Hiroki Kokubo (from left)
+Softbank Hawks 's (from left): Ukyo Shuto, owner Masayoshi Son, and manager Hiroki Kokubo

 He has just signed a new three-year contract with manager Kokubo, which will take him through 2028.
 His hopes for his long-term reign include making the team's slogan "Aim to be number one in the world!"
 While he didn't mention the team by name, he sees the Los Angeles Dodgers, who have been world champions for two consecutive years, as his rival.
 "We need to train the team with high goals and ambitions, so that we can compete at their level," he said emphatically.
 With Yuya Arihara's transfer now confirmed, he wants to beat rival Nippon-Ham and live up to his boss's expectations.